MicrosoftDocs/sql-docs/azure-sql/managed-instance/private-endpoint-overview.md

 The benefits of using private endpoints over a VNet-local or public endpoint include:

+- IP address predictability: a private endpoint to Azure SQL Managed Instance is assigned a fixed IP address from its subnet's address range.
+This IP address remains static even if the IP address of the VNet-local endpoint changes, as discussed in [the frequently asked questions](frequently-asked-questions-faq.md#can-my-managed-instance-have-a-static-ip-address).
 - Granular network access: a private endpoint is only visible inside its virtual network.
 - Strong network isolation: In a peering scenario, peered virtual networks establish two-way connectivity, while private endpoints are unidirectional and don't expose network resources inside their network to Azure SQL Managed Instance.
 - Avoiding address overlap: peering multiple virtual networks requires careful IP space allocation and can pose a problem when address spaces overlap.
 - Conserving IP address real estate: a private endpoint only consumes one IP address from its subnet's address space.
-- IP address predictability: private endpoints to Azure SQL Managed Instance are assigned fixed IP addresses unique inside their subnets.

 There are a couple of caveats: